steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Review the lookAt method calls.

     Should clipping planes be set based on the Model?

-    Why does Perspective -> Orthographic move the camera position to an extreme?
-        Construct the new camera from the previous camera settings.

-    The StandardView keyboard shortcuts change <both> views.

     CameraControls
         Update the CameraControls to hide the Perspective properties.